PranavWankhade1234/Real-Time-Process-Scheduling-/realtime_process_scheduler-main/README.md

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.
 Your feedback and contributions are highly appreciated.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing for free use, modification, and distribution.

 ## Acknowledgments